-Registrations for the FMCSA Drug and Alcohol Clearinghouse started on September 28, 2019.
-Individuals and organizations required to register with the Clearinghouse include:
+Registrations for the FMCSA Drug and Alcohol Clearinghouse began on September 28, 2019.
+The following individuals and organizations must register with the Clearinghouse:

 • Commercial driver’s license (CDL) holders